alicewriteswrongs/stencil-react-nextjs/README.md

 # stencil-react-nextjs

-An example project pulling together Stencil and NextJS via the React Output Target wrappers.
+An example project pulling together Stencil and NextJS via a custom nextjs-specific output target.

 To run locally do: